Conspiracy (2008 film): Production

 The film was shot in Galisteo, New Mexico in 30 days from April 19 to May 19, 2007.

 Reception

 The film received overwhelmingly negative reviews.
 Richard Roeper wrote, "It's beyond dreadful.
 It's jaw-droppingly bad."
 Cinemagazine rated the film 2 stars.

+One person claimed the plot is similar to the classic western film noir thriller Bad Day at Black Rock (1955), which itself was an adaptation of a short story "Bad Time at Honda" by Howard Breslin.